rsilvabr/delete-tiff-exports/README.md

 These tools were made for my personal workflow (with the help of Claude).
 Use at your own risk — I am not responsible for any issues you may encounter.
 If you choose to use it and find any errors/bugs, please let me know.

+This script permanently deletes files and folders.
+Make sure your JXL conversions are complete and verified before running.
+No recovery is possible after deletion.

 ---

 ## Usage